 Whats our definition of patriotism?
 Following the

-lead of the President?
+lead of whoever is the President?
 Challenging policies with which we disagree?
 Fostering sustained

 discussion in our communities?
 Could we say that the